ruby-concurrency/concurrent-ruby/doc/promises.in.md

 (branch1 & branch2).then(&:+).value!
 # or a class method zip from FactoryMethods can be used to zip multiple futures
 zip(branch1, branch2, branch1).then { |*values| values.reduce &:+ }.value!
-# pick only first completed
+# pick only first resolved
 any(branch1, branch2).value!
 (branch1 | branch2).value!